 Some of the oldest structures on Mykonos

 The iconic Kato Myli grain windmills overlook Little Venice and date back to the 16th century.
-All have a distinctive round shape, are colored white and have thatched wooden roofs.
+All have a distinctive round shape, are coloured white and have thatched wooden roofs.
 6 of these windmills can be seen from almost any street in Chora, though if you intend to climb the hill for a closer look, be wary of strong winds.

-Just 600 meters east of the Kato Myli windmill cluster lies Boni’s Windmill, which is open to tourists from July until September.
+Just 600 metres east of the Kato Myli windmill cluster lies Boni’s Windmill, which is open to tourists from July until September.
 If you’re interested in learning about these early innovations and their inner-workings, you should visit Mykonos during the harvest festival, which takes place on the second Sunday of September.

-- 4
+• 4

 Panagia Paraportiani Church